popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

 That would make obvious to ANTLR how to parse it.

 These types of rules are called `left-recursive rules`.
-You might say: just parse whatever comes first.
+You might say: **just parse whatever comes first**.
 The problem with that is semantic: the addition comes first, but we know that multiplications have precedence over additions.
-Traditionally, the way to solve this problem was to create a complex cascade of specific expressions like this:
+Traditionally, the way to solve this problem was to create a **complex cascade** of specific expressions like this:

     expression     : addition;
     addition       : multiplication ('+' multiplication)* ;